TheMosquito/open-horizon-hub-helper/README.md

 Once you have done all of the steps in my `HOW_TO_SETUP_AN_OPEN_HORIZON_HUB` recipe, you can start registering edge nodes.

 Unfortunately the edge node agent installation process also installs this spuriouus `ibm.helloworld` workload.
-So my HOW_TO_SETUP_DEVICE_NODES recipe gets you to undo that.
-After those steps are complete yoou can go ahead and register the edge node normally using a node policy or a deployment pattern.
+So my `HOW_TO_SETUP_DEVICE_NODES` recipe gets you to undo that.
+After those steps are complete you can go ahead and register the edge node normally using a node policy or a deployment pattern.

 Also note that the All-In-One Management Hub fully supports SDO.
 Details on that are here: [https://github.com/open-horizon/SDO-support](https://github.com/open-horizon/SDO-support).